Alliums For Life

 Quite hot.

+I ate the rest of them after that show.
 But did I have a handful of hot Old Bay potato chips?
+Yes, I did.

 Fresh out of the air fryer that was our rented minivan.
+I bet that enhanced the flavor.

 It was great.
+It was great.

+Well, heat gets his molecules moving.
 Anyway, that beef jerky did, it did.

+It had a mix.
 The second thing on the ingredient list was Old Bay Bloody Mary mix.

 That was too sweet for me.
+That I don't like sweet jerky.

+That was too sweet for me.
 But I do love sweet, sweet cheesecake.

-And people have written in probably multiple times a year for every year that we've done this podcast, which is multiple years.
+And people have written in probably multiple times a year for every year that we've done done this podcast, which is multiple years.

 And they're always like,

 I know the hot dog isn't a sandwich, cheesecake, but cheesecake is really a pie.
+Nope, it's a cake.

-but it it is it is served that crust in classic cheesecake style that crust is just on the bottom something to give shape to what is
+it is served that crust.
+In classic cheesecake style, that crust is just on the bottom.

-truthfully it's a set custard according to serious eats a set custard And the sides are exposed, you know, so that it's like a cake, like literally a cake of something.
+And the sides are exposed, you know, so that it's like a cake, like literally a cake of something.

+It's like a cake of cream cheesy goodness.
 And those sides are nude and exposed, unless you want to slather them with mayonnaise and rub them in chives, which you're allowed to do, I suppose.

 Give it a try.

+But here's the thing.
 I was consulting Sirius Eats about this because I have a theory about this, the mystery of the heart-shaped pan.

 Jesse Thorne, Michelle in Pittsburgh, Hell with the Lid Off, says she didn't take a bite of the cheesecake.

-My question to you is, do you have a theory as to who did
+My question to you is: do you have a theory as to who did?

-And all of the bakers in our audience have been screaming this at their
+And all of the bakers in our audience have been screaming this at

-car stereo systems, wherever they get their podcasts.
+their phones and their car stereo systems, wherever they get their podcasts, because this happens with cheesecakes all the time.

 I mean, Michelle described it, a crescent-shaped crack.
+The surface of cheesecakes crack all the time.

 It's not what you want, necessarily, unless apparently you're making a Basque cheesecake.

+Did you ever hear that that, a Basque cheesecake, like Basque, like the region of Spain?
 No, but do you know about Basque cuisine that is not Basque?

 It's actually a type of Central California cuisine.
+No.

 Sometime when we do a big Fresno show,

+I'll take it's not Basque.
 It's not Basque cuisine, but it's called Basque cuisine.

-Like it was developed by Basque people, you know, a hundred years ago.
+It has a relationship to Basque cuisine.
+Like it was developed by Basque people, you know, 100 years ago.

+Okay, I got you.
 But it doesn't have that much to do.

 It's like a big family-style meal.
+There's a lot of spaghetti involved.

-There's sort of sort of like Madera wine,
+Honestly, it's really good.
+There's sort of like Madera wine,

 marinated lamb is central to it.
+Sure.

 By the way, that sounds amazing.
+And by the way,

-when I said that Basque is a region of Spain, I might get in trouble with some Basque Basque people.
+when I said that Basque is a region of Spain, I might get in trouble with some Basque people.
+It's an autonomous region of Europe, all right?
+I apologize for that.

 But the point is, Basque cheesecake is supposed to be baked at high heat and kind of get like burned and crusty, and that high heat cracks the surface of the cheesecake on the top.